 As a firm, we also support local and national efforts.
 We are a proud partner of the Center for Legal Inclusiveness (CLI), a nonprofit organization that seeks to transform the entire profession by supporting private and public legal organizations in their efforts at inclusiveness.
 This campaign provides concrete how-to guides for organizations in addition to a safe forum in which law firms and corporate legal departments can brainstorm together about how to create an inclusive firm culture.
 As a member of CLI, we have honest conversations about what is working and what isn’t and address the tough issues with other member firms.

 Our efforts in diversity and inclusiveness have been recognized locally and nationally.
+The American Lawyer recently released its Am Law 200 rankings and within its rankings, the publication ranked law firms by percentage of female equity partners.
+Brownstein ranked No. 5 in the country due to the fact that women make up 28 percent of our firm’s equity shareholders.
 In 2016, Brownstein was ranked No. 28 on the National Law Journal’s Women in Law Scorecard, and Law360 ranked Brownstein in the top 50 of the 100 Best Law Firms for Female Attorneys based on the firm's female representation at the partner and non-partner levels and its total number of female attorneys.

 Brownstein was ranked No. 50 on the list of Top 100 Law Firms for Women and No. 11 on the list of Top 25 Law Firms for Native Americans in 2011.
 And in both 2011 and 2010, the firm was ranked in the MultiCultural Law Magazine’s Top 100 Law Firms for Diversity.